mdfnam/QnA/Ism as a Noun.md

 ## Possessive Nouns
 - **Definition:** Possessive nouns refer to a noun indicating possession or ownership.
 They can also be used to indicate a relationship or a sense of belonging.
+- **Example 1:** In the phrase "My *friend's* car", the word "friend's" is a possessive noun, indicating that the car is owned by my friend.
-- **Example:** In the phrase 'The Quran's verses', the word "Quran's" is a possessive noun, indicating that the verses belong to the Quran.
+- **Example 2:** In the phrase 'The *Quran's* verses', the word "Quran's" is a possessive noun, indicating that the verses belong to the Quran.

 ### Understanding Terms
 - **Possessor:** refers to the individual who owns or possesses something (owner).
 - **Possessed object:** refers to the item being possessed (the thing that is owned).
+- In above *Example 1:* friend is the possessor and car is the possessed object.
+- In above *Example 2:* Quran is the possessor and verses is the possessed object.

 ### Expressing possession
 - This possession is typically expressed by an apostrophe followed by an “s” on the possessor (owner), and then the possessed object (the thing that is owned).